lkollmorgen/predict_chem_grades/README.md

 ## Results using Tensorflow's Keras API
 - Lowest MAE for deep learning model was 14.72
 - Very stochastic results
+- Implemented folds for better result tracking with various parameters
+- Reduced batch size, which placed the Deep learning model on a level playing field with the linear model

 ## Future Improvement
 - Collecting more features, such as 'study methods', 'attendance', 'effort during warmup activities', 'hours spent in extracurriculars', and the like